AnthillTech/channel-messages-spec/spec/image.md

 **Service URI prefix:**    `org.fi24.image`

-This service will be implemented by cameras which can take still images.
+This service is to be implemented by cameras which can take and provide a still images upon request

-*service definition ver 0.1*
+*service definition ver 1.0*
-*status: in-development*
+*status: stable*

 ---